Hibou57/PostiATS-Utilities/doc/keywords.md

 ------------------------------------------------------------------------------

-The keywords are given using references to lexical productions, the texts in the list is not the actual keywords.
+The keywords are given using references to lexical productions, the texts in the list are not the actual keywords.
 The second list, later, gives the texts of the actual keywords.

 To ease its possible uses, the list is split‑down into sub‑lists by categories.

-Some keywords actually designated multiple concrete keywords, possibly synonymous as much as possibly not.
+Some “keyword” lexical productions, actually designate multiple concrete keywords, possibly synonymous as much as possibly not.

 ### Static declaration keywords